 Our birthday/proposal dinner was amazing, and I couldn’t have asked for anything better.
 I owe a big thank you to everyone at Shintori for their help in planning, setting up, and taking photos during the big day!

-It’s now time to plan the next big step in our life together – a wedding and honeymoon!
+It’s now time to plan the next big step in our life together – a wedding and a (long) honeymoon!